ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 Support for the different unified memory allocators depends on the GPU architecture and on the system.
-For more information, see :ref:`unified memory system requirements` and :ref:`checking unified memory management support`.
+For more information, see :ref:`unified memory system requirements` and :ref:`checking unified memory support`.

 - **HIP allocated managed memory and variables**